vignes-vm/reversible-agent-actions/README.md

 two, and four?
 Silently leaving them in place is wrong.
 Blindly "rolling back" by pretending everything is undoable is worse — it's a false promise.

-This project treats reversibility as a first-class property of every action, not an afterthought.
+In this project, reversibility is built into every action from the start, rather than added as an afterthought.

 ## The five-class taxonomy